-Alternatively, since the Renaissance, scholarly experts, academic theoreticians, critics, musicologists or museum curators were often seen as the most knowledgeable.
+Since the Renaissance, however, scholarly experts, academic theoreticians, critics, musicologists, or museum curators were often seen as the most knowledgeable.

-More recently, audience members who avidly attend concerts, visit art galleries, buy literature, and who attend poetry readings and book signings, and who are neither professional artists nor scholarly experts, comprise an important aesthetic audience for rule setting.
+More recently, audience members who avidly attend concerts, visit art galleries, buy literature, and attend poetry readings and book signings, and are neither professional artists nor scholarly experts comprise an important aesthetic audience for rule setting.

-Finally, the general public who seldom attend live theater or classical musical performances, visit art galleries or read new literature, also have distinctive ideas regarding aesthetically appealing material, or perhaps, distasteful art or music.
+Finally, the general public who seldom attend live theater or classical musical performances, visit art galleries or read new literature also have distinctive ideas regarding aesthetically appealing material, or perhaps, distasteful art or music.
 In Shakespeare’s time, such audiences threw rotten eggs and jeered the actors and occasionally joined them onstage to express their disdain; today, they post snarky Tweets or Facebook posts.
 Their views may be strikingly at odds with the foregoing three groups.